wrf/figure-gallery/README.md

 ![Keeling 2014 replots](https://github.com/wrf/misc-analyses/blob/master/marine_meta/sample-attr_oceanography.png)

 ## wrong type of graph ##
 Sometimes points are used that should be lines, or lines instead of bars, or bars instead of points.
+This is generally true above for nearly all pie charts, but can include other chart type.

 This one from [Sun 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4667430/) uses lines that should be bars, since there is no obvious reason that the species (here, the datapoints) are connected to each other - like they are not sequential, they are categorical.
 There was an order to the species in question based on a phylogenetic tree, which was arbitrary (can be rotated) and is also not displayed in this figure when it should be.